-Public libraries in Idaho are eligible to apply for this grant (one award per library legal entity).
+Public and special libraries (including tribal) in Idaho are eligible to apply for this grant (one award per library legal entity).

 Successful applicants will be expected to meet the following requirements and expectations:

-- The intern must be between the ages of 16 and 28 years and either in the final two years of high school, early in a post-secondary program (such as college or technical training), or seeking to develop new skills or competencies for the purpose of changing careers.
+- The library agrees to hire an intern in high school, a post-secondary program (such as college or technical training), or seeking to develop new skills or competencies for the purpose of changing careers.
+Hiring must be in compliance with Idaho labor laws, including minimum age requirements.

 - The library must use, to the best of its ability and resources, inclusive recruitment techniques that encourage a diversity of applicants.

 - The library must use grant funds to provide a stipend or hourly wages for each intern.
-Monies may be used to cover standard payroll expenses associated with the intern, such as Social Security.
+Monies may be used to cover standard recruitment and payroll expenses associated with the internship.
 Funds may not be used on general project expenses, food or capital projects.

 - The library must record and report the total hours worked for each intern and must provide an itemized expense and/or payroll report with the final grant report.